 - Which EDI indicators/performance measures are most important to track and report in an institutional dashboard?
 Why?

 Table discussions were held while attendees wrote their answers on large pieces of posterboard and then shared their ideas with the group as a whole.

-“The input from participants affirmed the needs related to recruitment, retention, promotion, advancement, and accountability,” said Forbes Berthoud, who was appointed by UMB President Bruce E. Jarrell, MD, FACS, last year.
+“The input from participants affirmed the needs related to recruitment, retention, promotion, advancement, and accountability,” said Forbes Berthoud, who was appointed last year by UMB President Bruce E. Jarrell, MD, FACS.
 “The involvement of all these different people is important because we want everything we’re doing around creating a more equitable, diverse, and inclusive university to be a collective effort.
 It needs to be collective; it needs to be integrative and holistic.
-So we need people from administration and finance and from the law school and from police, from communications, from the president’s office, so we can hear all the perspectives from the academic units and the administrative units, on how we can make this University even greater and more inclusive than it is.”
+So we need people from Administration and Finance and from the law school and from police, from communications, from the president’s office, so we can hear all the perspectives from the academic units and the administrative units, on how we can make this University even greater and more inclusive than it is.”

 Added Tyrone Roper, MSW, director of UMB’s Community Engagement Center, “I just think that any work around diversity, equity, and inclusion is important because it really helps to ensure that the goals and values of the University are upheld.
 And it also creates a level of support and encouragement for the folks who have otherwise not been treated fairly across campus.”

 In the fall, UMB’s Office of EDI will host more sessions in person and virtually to provide updates on the strategic planning process.
 In addition to the quantitative data from the dashboard and EDI-administered surveys, the office will coordinate with academic and administrative units to conduct focus groups and other meetings to listen and learn about UMB’s needs and priorities related to EDI.

 Roper said he plans to participate in future strategic planning sessions, focus groups, or in any other way he possibly can.

 “I’m committed to the process.
 I’m committed to the end,” he said.